 A galette is one of those go-to desserts I can rustle up pretty quickly when I’m pressed for time.
-So, yesterday, when I only had a couple of hours to come up with a family dessert, I trawled the internet for a tantalising galette recipe and found this one from Gordon Ramsay on Channel 4.com.
-I loved the idea of combining pears and ginger (they seem to be a match made in heaven) and as I already had a jar of stem ginger in the pantry, it made for a quick decision.
+So, a while back, when I only had a couple of hours to come up with a family dessert, I trawled the internet for a tantalising galette recipe and found this one from Gordon Ramsay on TV3.co.nz.
+I loved the idea of combining pears and ginger (they seem to be a match made in heaven) and as I always have a jar of stem ginger in the pantry, it made for a quick decision.
 I didn’t use his pastry recipe and went instead with the one I’ve used previously which, as far as I’m concerned, can’t be topped.

 PEAR & GINGER GALETTE